 Blessings through Jesus Christ

-1 Paul, an apostle of Christ Jesus by the will of God, To the saints who are also faithful in Christ Jesus.
+1 Paul, an apostle of Jesus Christ, by the will of God, to all the saints who are at Ephesus, and to the faithful in Christ Jesus.

 The Father's Plan of Salvation

 3 Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with spiritual blessings in heavenly places, in Christ:

 Fulfillment through Christ